 Buses line up all winter long at Marquette.
 (Photo: Jeramey Jannene | Flickr)

 Going away to college is probably the first taste of freedom for many students, but problems may arise if you don’t have a car to bring to school with you.
 This can seem like a big deal when heading to college, but luckily for you, there are ways to get around without a vehicle.
-And Marquette University has plenty of options to get you from Point A to Point B.
+And apartments near Marquette University have plenty of options to get you from Point A to Point B.

 We checked the transportation reviews on College Niche to see what students said were the best ways to get around.
 Continue reading

 The Milwaukee area is home to a diverse group of neighborhoods and restaurants.
 In Walker’s Point, you’ll find a bevy of Mexican restaurants.
 The bar scene on Water Street and North Avenue is also home to national chains and local eateries galore.
 And when we zero in on East Side of Milwaukee, the UWM area, we see that it’s no slouch when it comes to food people claim as their favorite either.

 We scoured Yelp and found the best places to eat UW-Milwaukee food on a budget.
-You’ll want to make sure to browse our list of apartments and houses on Milwaukee’s east side so you can live as close as possible to these favored food joints.
+You’ll want to make sure to browse our UWM off-campus housing so you can live as close as possible to these favored food joints.
 Continue reading

 Ian’s in Madison (John Fischer : Flickr)